asokolsky/GitFeatureWorkflowUtils/README.md

 https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow

 ## Manual Installation
-Copy the cripts into your
+Copy the scripts into your
 ~/bin
 ```
 chmod a+x